V-Jayy/NovaUCI/README.md

 # Nova Chess Engine

 Nova is a simple chess engine implementing the UCI protocol.
 It currently supports legal move generation including castling and en passant.
-Evaluation and search are left for future work.
+Evaluation, search, MCTS and more currently are a work is a work in progress.

 ## Building